Aliases for HMGB2 Gene

 This gene encodes a member of the non-histone chromosomal high mobility group protein family.
 The proteins of this family are chromatin-associated and ubiquitously distributed in the nucleus of higher eukaryotic cells.
 In vitro studies have demonstrated that this protein is able to efficiently bend DNA and form DNA circles.
 These studies suggest a role in facilitating cooperative interactions between cis-acting proteins by promoting DNA flexibility.
 This protein was also reported to be involved in the final ligation step in DNA end-joining processes of DNA double-strand breaks repair and V(D)J recombination. [provided by RefSeq, Jul 2008]

 GeneCards Summary for HMGB2 Gene

 HMGB2 (High Mobility Group Box 2) is a Protein Coding gene.
-Among its related pathways are RB in Cancer and Apoptotic cleavage of cellular proteins.
-GO annotations related to this gene include poly(A) RNA binding and chromatin binding.
+Among its related pathways are Apoptotic cleavage of cellular proteins and Apoptosis induced DNA fragmentation.
+Gene Ontology (GO) annotations related to this gene include chromatin binding.
 An important paralog of this gene is HMGB1.

 UniProtKB/Swiss-Prot for HMGB2 Gene